 - 4. Termination.
 Termination discharges obligations that are executory on both sides, except as indicated in Section 616 or the agreement.
 It does not affect rights vested based on prior performance.
-Thus, if a contract grants a permanent right to use software, but the agreement also creates an indefinite duration obligation to support the software, termination does not alter the licensed rights (vested because of prior performance), but ends the obligation to provide support in the future. - 5.
-Contracts for Definite Term.
-This section does not apply if the agreement specifies its duration.
-Agreement to a definite duration may be found in express language, usage of trade or course of dealing.
-A distinction may exist between duration of a license and duration of obligations requiring affirmative performance.
+Thus, if a contract grants a permanent right to use software, but the agreement also creates an indefinite duration obligation to support the software, termination does not affect the licensed rights (vested because of prior performance), but ends the obligation to provide support in the future. - Agreement to a definite duration may be found in express language, usage of trade or course of dealing.
+A distinction may be made between the duration of a license and the duration of obligations requiring affirmative performance.
 A license for "the life of the edition", "for so long as the work remains in print" or "perpetually," defines a duration just as does a contract that specifies a one year duration.
 On the other hand, an obligation to "lifetime" service or support is indefinite in duration.
-In the case of a license duration, what is being defined is the period over which use extends; there is no risk of servitude that justifies ignoring the terms of the grant.
-On the other hand, a commitment for support or new editions raises the underlying problem to which the "reasonable term" rule applies - 6.
+In the case of a license duration, what is being defined is the period over which use extends and there is no risk of servitude that justifies ignoring the literal terms of the grant.
+On the other hand, a commitment for support or new editions raises the servitude issue and the underlying problem to which the "reasonable term" rule applies - 6.
 Presumed Perpetual Licenses.
 Subsection (2) rejects common law and Article 2 in two contexts.
-It provides that the duration of an indefinite license, other than for source code, is presumed to be perpetual as to the licensed rights and use restrictions in computer programs if: - (1) The agreement transfers ownership of a copy or delivers a copy of a computer program for a single fee, the total amount of which is determined at or before delivery.
-This does not contemplate royalty or other variable fees.
-The rule is overridden if the circumstances suggest that, despite a single fee or similar terms, there is no agreement for perpetual rights. - (2) The licensed information is incorporated into a product for distribution to third parties, such as an image licensed for use in a digital multimedia encyclopedia.
-This protects the reliance interests that develop in such cases and which would be disrupted by an at-will termination right.
+It provides that the duration of an indefinite license, other than for source code, is presumed to be perpetual as to the licensed rights and use restrictions in computer programs if: - (1) The license transfers ownership of a copy or delivers a copy of a computer program for a single fee, the total amount of which is determined at or before delivery.
+This does not contemplate royalty or other variable fees whose total dollar amount cannot be determined at the outset.
+The rule is overridden in cases where the circumstances suggest that, despite a single fee or similar terms, there is no agreement for perpetual rights. - (2) The licensed information is incorporated into a product for distribution to third parties, such as an image licensed for use in a digital multimedia encyclopedia.
+This recognizes the reliance interests that develop in such case and which would be disrupted by an at-will termination right.

-The exception for source code retains the common law rule for such cases in light of the commercial practice that denies long term rights in confidential material in the absence of express agreement.
+The exception for source code acknowledges the common law rule and commercial practice that denies long term rights in confidential material in the absence of express agreement.
 This exception only applies to licensed use of confidential source code.
-If an agreement provides that, on the occurrence of a stated event, the licensee can obtain source code from an escrow or similar relationship, that right does not affect the presumed license term for the object code which may be perpetual if the requirements of the subsection (2) are met.
-Subsection (2) does not apply to the agreement for the source code, the duration of which is determined by the agreement or under subsection (1) or other applicable law.
+If an agreement provides that, on the occurrence of a stated event, the licensee can obtain source code from an escrow or other relationship, that right does not affect the license for the object code which may be nevertheless perpetual if the requirements of the subsection (2) are met.
+Subsection 2 does not apply to the agreement for the source code, the duration of which is determined by the agreement or under subsection (1) or other applicable law.
 See Comment No. 2 above.